ModelOriented/hstats/README.md

 ### LightGBM

-Note: Versions below 4.0.0 require to pass `reshape = TRUE` to the prediction function.
+Note: Versions from 4.0.0 upwards to not anymore require passing `reshape = TRUE` to the prediction function.

 ```r
 library(hstats)